 At 94 overall, Fred Warner is the best player you can get at the middle linebacker position.

-With linebacker often called the QB of the defense, you shouldn’t be surprised that Fred Warner is one of the highest valued guys in all of Madden.
+With linebackers often called the QB of the defense, you shouldn’t be surprised that Fred Warner is one of the highest-valued guys in all of Madden.
 He’s got great agility with an acceleration rating of 93, and he can read and react to the offense better than anybody else thanks to his 99 awareness rating.
 He has been dominant for the 49ers the last few years and that has been reflected in his Madden ratings.

-Don’t be surprised to see Fred Warner be picked as one of the first defensive players off the board.
-He could easily be a top ten player in your draft.
+Don’t be surprised to see Fred Warner being picked as one of the first defensive players off the board.
+He could easily be a top-ten player in your draft.

 If you are like me, then you find it incredibly frustrating when your secondary blows coverages when controlled by the CPU.